jess-monter/voting_back/README.md

 ### Installing

-- Follow the variables to a .env indicating your own credentials for your database and email.
+- Follow the variables in the .env.sample to a .env indicating your own credentials for your database and email.
 - Run poetry install
 - Run poetry shell
 - Run pre-commit install